elliottwuTW/restaurant-list-app/README.md

 - create a new restaurant
 - update a specific restaurant information
 - delete a specific restaurant
-- filter the restaurants by searching keywords
+- filter the restaurants by searching keywords or setting the sort option

 ### Quick Start